-The amount of instructional service provided through homebound instruction shall be determined in relation to each student's educational needs and his/her physical and mental health or as determined through his/her IEP or Section 504 plan.
+The amount of instructional service provided through homebound instruction shall be determined in relation to each student's educational needs and his/her physical and mental health.

 Every effort will be made to include homebound students in state and federal testing.